VectorInstitute/vectorlm/README.md

 # VectorLM

+## Pre-release Notes

+Please note that the package is currently in pre-release.
+There are things that are heavily subject to moving around as we finish polishing the package.

+We are actively looking for feedback from end-users!
+Feature requests and suggestions are welcome.

 ## Installation

 Clone the repository and create a new Python virtual environment.
 Note that the package is tested with Python >= 3.10.

 We need to install the CUDA 11.8 wheel of PyTorch because it now ships with CUDA 12 (Vector GPUs are currently on CUDA 11).